DalgoT4D/prefect-proxy/README.md

 ## Dalgo Webhook configuration

-All orchestration flow runs (scheduled or manual) are executed in Prefect by the workers.
-Dalgo needs to be notified when these flow runs reach a terminal state (success or failure) to clear up resources & notify users of failures.
+All orchestration flow runs (scheduled or manual) are executed in Prefect by these workers.
+Dalgo needs to be notified when these flow runs reach a terminal state (success or failure) in order to clear up resources & notify users of failures.

 Steps to create a webhook in Prefect:
 1. Go to the Prefect UI & head over to `Notifications`